Sohamsk/BGSW-Project/docs/workflow.md

 #### 3.1.2 Converter Package

-####1.converter.go:
+1. **converter.go**
-  - Reads the generated JSON from the listener package.
+   - Reads the generated JSON from the `listener` package.
-  - Converts JSON into mapped Go structs defined in models.go.
+   - Converts JSON into mapped Go structs defined in `models.go`.
-  - Invokes specific conversion handlers from funcMap.go to generate equivalent C# code.
+   - Invokes specific conversion handlers from `funcMap.go` to generate equivalent C# code.
    - Outputs the C# code to a file.

-####2.funcMap.go:
+2. **funcMap.go**
    - Maintains mappings of VB6 construct names to handler functions.
-Each handler is responsible for converting its respective construct.
+   - Each handler is responsible for converting its respective construct.

-####3.models.go:
+3. **models.go**
    - Defines Go data structures for unmarshaling the JSON representation of VB6 constructs.

 ---
 ### 🔹Supported VB6 Constructs